Full Dental X-Ray

 About Dental X-Rays

-Whereas receiving dental x-rays at somewhat regular intervals is considered a normal part of preventative dental care for humans, they are not normally as common for pets to receive.
-Veterinarians usually recommend pet dental x-rays if a visual examination of the mouth indicates there may be more extensive dental issues, the pet is indicating dental pain or issues for which there is no obvious reason upon visual examination, or the pet is suffering from a health condition that is often closely related to dental issues.
+Veterinarians usually recommend pet dental x-rays if a visual examination of the mouth indicates there may be more extensive dental issues, the pet is indicating dental pain for which there is no obvious reason upon visual examination.

-Due to the fact that pets do not understand the purpose or value of dental procedures, they must be sedated for these procedures–especially for dental x-rays, where image clarity depends upon precision of film placement and lack of movement during imaging.
-This can also make the entire procedure far less frightening and traumatic for the pet, and far safer for the veterinarian and his technicians.
-Just as is the case with any necessary veterinary surgeries, anesthesia administered for dental procedures is done with great attention to the pet’s health and safety.
+Dental x-rays image clarity depends upon precision of film placement and lack of movement during imaging.
+Anesthesia can also make the entire procedure far less frightening and traumatic for the pet, and safer for the veterinarian and her technicians.

-The veterinarian will use either small radiographic films or digital sensors in order to produce clear x-ray images of individual teeth or sections of the mouth or jaw.
-These images can reveal issues that may otherwise be undetectable, and which can be more easily resolved when found and addressed before they have had a chance to exacerbate.
+The veterinarian will use digital sensors in order to produce clear x-ray images of individual teeth or sections of the mouth or jaw.
+These images can reveal issues that may otherwise be underlying, and which can be easily resolved when found and addressed before they have had a chance to exacerbate.
 Some of the things that veterinary dental x-rays help with include:

 - Evaluation of full tooth health (beyond the ⅓ that is visible above the gum line)